Joins

 Syntax

-Cross joins can either be specified using the explicit CROSS JOIN
+Cross joins can be specified using either the explicit CROSS JOIN syntax or by listing multiple relations in the FROM clause separated by commas.

 INNER JOIN

-returns rows from both relations where the value in the joining column of one relation matches the value in the joining column of the other relation.
-It's often the most commonly used join due to its straightforward and predictable behavior.
+An INNER JOIN returns only the rows from both relations where the values in the joining columns match.
+It's the most commonly used join type due to its straightforward and predictable behavior.

 Syntax